 The former Ashizan Water Treatment Plant is an abandoned building where the director and his film crew had a zombie fight.
 It was in use until 1993.

-It looks like a zombie-infested place...
-The entrance also looks abandoned.
+With its discolored walls and large echoing chambers, it certainly looks like a zombie-infested place...the entrance also looks abandoned.

 The city of Mito in Ibaraki Prefecture is a popular filming location and welcome movie lovers.
 However, this facility is closed to the public for preservation.